 };

-Human-readable isn't just pretty text.
-The system should detect potentially dangerous transactions:
+Human-readable is not just pretty text.
+The system must detect potentially dangerous transactions.
+Below are typical risks and their impact on security:

-Tenderly and Alchemy provide simulate API: run a transaction without sending it and get all state changes:
+Tenderly and Alchemy provide simulate API: run the transaction without sending and get all state changes.

 const simulation = await alchemy.transact.simulateExecution({